Psalms For Life

 Meeting God in life’s whirlwind

-Sometimes when we get in the way of those bent on living their own—as opposed to God’s—version of the good life, they want it so bad they’ll stop at nothing to get it.
-Thankfully, God is our defender.
+Often those bent on living their own—as opposed to God’s—version of the good life want it so bad they’ll stop at nothing to get it.
+If we get in their way, they target us.
+But thankfully, God is our defender.

 A David psalm, from when he fled from his son Absalom.